 What is Women’s Health Physiotherapy?

-Women’s Health Physiotherapy is a subspecialty of the physiotherapy profession that is focused on improving certain conditions that commonly occur in women.
-These conditions often but not exclusively involve the pelvic muscles and nerves.
+Women’s health physiotherapy is a subspecialty of the physiotherapy profession that is focused on improving certain conditions that commonly occur in women, particularly those involving but not limited to pelvic health.

 Women’s Health Physiotherapists can help you with managing: